HICBC: The High Income Child Benefit Charge Threshold

 LITRG, a Low Incomes Tax Reform Group in the United Kingdom, has urged the Government to raise the High Income Child Benefit Charge (HICBC) threshold, helping it to avoid affecting basic-rate taxpayers ...

-LITRG is calling for the HICBC threshold to be increased in the Chancellor's budget in March!
+LITRG called for the HICBC threshold to be increased in the Chancellor's budget in March!

 Until next time ...